 27 March to 2 April 2020 ( 7 Day’s )

-This sailing trip will take you to the beautiful scenery of the English and Scottish east coast we visit picturesque fishermen’s villages like Whitby and Stonehaven.
+This sailing trip Amsterdam- Scotland will take you to the beautiful scenery of the English and Scottish east coast.
+We are going to visit picturesque fishermen’s villages like Whitby and Stonehaven.

 Sailing trip Amsterdam- Scotland: During this trip we will often sail during the night and, if you want, you can be a part of the crew by joining the watches.
 You will have the possibility to steer, to navigate, and to help setting the sails.
 Of course you will be assisted by the professional crew on board.